arafatm/arafatm.github.io/_articles/agile/basecamp-shape-up.md

 There’s nothing visible from high altitude.

 As the team starts doing real work on the project they learn how the tasks are related and what the structure of the project is really like.

-Then they become able to factor the project into scopes.
-This is like dividing the map of the project into separate territories.
+They factor the project into scopes.

 ![Drawing: the same outline now divided with boundary lines like states on a map.
 The regions are labeled: Field on Form, Preset Locations, Migrate Events,